NirDiamant/GenAI_Agents/CONTRIBUTING.md

-# Contributing to GenAI Agents Playground
+# Contributing to GenAI Agents repo

 Welcome to the world's most comprehensive repository of Generative AI Agent tutorials and implementations! 🌟 We're thrilled you're interested in contributing to this dynamic knowledge base.
 Your expertise and creativity can help us push the boundaries of GenAI agent technology.